smitmartijn/networkinsight-cookbook/manuscript/ch-search-engine.md

 The object inside the list operator needs to be directly associated with the object in the filter, and not indirectly associated.
 Meaning you can get a list of Hosts from VMs, Datastores from Hosts (and VMs), Switch Ports from Hosts, etc. However, you cannot get a list of Switch Ports from VMs, as the direct association of Switch Ports will be with Hosts.

 Alternatively, you can use reference queries, which can go deeper (and do indirect associations), but also have more overhead.
-More on that in the chapter [Reference Traversal Queries]{#ch-reference-traversal-queries}.
+More on that in the chapter [Reference Traversal Queries](#ch-reference-traversal-queries).

 ### Aggregate Functions